 Contrary to Philip Morris International, Altria distributes and sells its products mainly in the U.S.

-While Altria may have owned some of the world’s best brands and have profited considerably from the respective products, it may not necessarily be the same case for its financial health, its debt level in particular.
+While Altria owns some of the world’s best cigarette brands and makes loads of money, it may not be necessarily so when it comes to financial health, its debt level in particular.

-In this article, we will dive into Altria’s balance sheets to find out how well Altria has been doing in terms of debt and leverages.
+Therefore, in this article, we will explore Altria’s balance sheets to find out how well the company has been doing in terms of debt.

 Altria’s Total Debt

-The total debt consists of only Altria’s interest-bearing debt such as company-issued bonds, credit facilities, credit revolver, etc.
+Altria’s total debt consists of only the company’s interest-bearing indebtedness such as company-issued bonds, credit facilities, credit revolvers, etc.

-In particular, Altria’s debt level went up significantly to as much as $26 billion in 4Q 2018, driven largely by the company’s $14.6 billion borrowings in that quarter alone.
+For example, Altria’s debt level doubled to nearly $30 billion in 2018, driven largely by the company’s $14.6 billion borrowings.